 This course is currently under review.

-The course provides students with the opportunity to learn about best practices in academic and community collaborations and partnerships while gaining valuable real world experience.
+The course allows students to learn about best practices in academic and community collaborations and partnerships while gaining valuable real-world experience.
 Students will meet bi-weekly throughout the year to discuss core principles in service learning and will engage in a community-based project in their field of interest.
 This course will allow students to understand how their skills and knowledge are transferable to work environments while also allowing for a positive contribution to a community organization.

 Students will: